Skip to content

 A PhD program typically spans 3 to 6 years and includes:

-• Coursework (6 months to 1 year): Candidates must complete foundational and research methodology courses, including advanced statistics, literature review techniques, and specialized subject knowledge.
+Coursework (6 months to 1 year): Research methodology, advanced statistics, literature review techniques, and subject-specific knowledge

-• Research Work: Conduct independent research under the guidance of a supervisor, using qualitative and quantitative methodologies.
+Research Work: Independent research under a supervisor using qualitative and quantitative methods

-• Seminars and Conferences: Present research findings at national and international conferences to receive feedback and refine the study.
+Seminars and Conferences: Presentation of research findings at national and international platforms

-• Thesis Submission: Write a dissertation presenting original research findings, usually between 50,000 to 100,000 words.
+Thesis Submission: Dissertation presenting original research, usually between 50,000 to 100,000 words

-• Viva Voce: Defend the research before an academic panel consisting of internal and external examiners.
+Viva Voce: Final defense of the research before internal and external examiners

 PhD in Physics